 The new Patek Philippe Regulator with Annual Calendar (Ref.
-5235) is the first automatic watch with micro-rotor design from the highly respected Swiss watchmaking brand that successfully combines two complications in a single timepiece.
+5235) is their first self-winding timekeeper with a micro-rotor design that successfully combines the two complications in a single timepiece.

 For Patek Philippe, which is known for the superb legibility of its timepieces, the mission wasn’t that difficult.